Azshken/NFTGames/README.md

-<h1 align="center"> NFTGames </h1>
+<h1 align="center"> SoulKey </h1>

 Video game keys represented with NFTs, proving the ownership of the video game.
-People can connect to the website with their crypto wallet and mint an NFT that represents a claim on video game CDKey.
+People can connect to the website with their crypto wallet and mint an NFT that represents a claim on video game cdKey.

 ### Benefits

 - Can migrate video games between platforms.
 NFTs prove that the user bought the game legitimatelly.
-- Cannot trade already used/revealed CdKey (Soulbound).
+- Cannot trade already used/revealed cdKey (Soulbound).
 - Revenue shared with developers from the secondary sales (royalty fee).
 - People own their games!
 - Whole game library in one place.

 ### How it works

-When the owner of the NFT redeems the CDKey the NFT becomes untransferrable (Soulbound) and the CDKey is deleted from the seller's database.
-The CDKey is encrypted with the NFT owner's publicKey, revealable any time to the owner without exposing the plainTextCdKey.
+When the owner of the NFT redeems the cdKey the NFT becomes untransferrable (Soulbound) and the cdKey is deleted from the seller's database.
+The cdKey is encrypted with the NFT owner's publicKey, revealable any time to the owner without exposing the plainTextCdKey.

 ### The flow

-- People can mint an NFT with the CdKeyHash (claim to the CdKey) without redemption -- these NFTs can be used as gifts, or sold on secondary markets (royalty fees apply).
+- People can mint an NFT with the hash of the cdKey (claim to the cdKey) -- these NFTs can be used as gifts, or sold on secondary markets (royalty fees apply).
-- People can claim the CdKey -- the CdKey gets encrypted with the current NFT owner's publicKey and imprinted onto the NFT; NFT becomes untrasferrable (Soulbound); CdKey is deleted from the seller's database
+- People can claim the cdKey -- the cdKey gets encrypted with the current NFT owner's publicKey and imprinted onto the NFT; NFT becomes untrasferrable (Soulbound); cdKey is deleted from the seller's database
+- Plain text cdKey never gets exposed.
+It has only the encrypted and hashed versions of the cdKey in the database.
+It gets decrypted only once when the key is claimed and encrypted right away with the NFT owner's publicKey.

 Note:
 Correct order of operations: